rbowsley/lamplighthelp/source/4-1-2_Changing_What_You_See_in_Your_Diary.markdown

 ### Colour Scheme

-By default the appointmnents in the diary are coloured according the {{workarea}} that they belong to.
+By default the appointments in the diary are coloured according the {{workarea}} that they belong to.
 There is an option under the {{workarea}} and location lists which allows you to change this to be coloured by the location that they are happening in.

 ![Diary Colour Scheme Based On](4.1.2c.png)